-3.1.2 Treatment of Employees
+3.1.2 Treatment of Collaborators

-In its relations with Employees, IRCA arranges and works to maintain constantly all the conditions necessary for the professional skills and abilities of each individual to be enriched and developed steadily in the best possible way.
+In its relations with Collaborators, IRCA arranges and works to maintain constantly all the conditions necessary for the professional skills and abilities of each individual to be enriched and developed steadily in the best possible way.

-The organisation selects and distributes tasks to Employees with reference to their qualifications and skills, without discriminating among them in any way.
+IRCA selects and distributes tasks to Collaborators with reference to their qualifications and skills, without discriminating among them in any way.

-This policy applies to all measures taken in relation to Employees, including their recruitment, hiring, grading, promotion and dismissal, as well as the management of bonuses, training and education, social and recreation programmes.
+This policy applies to all measures taken in relation to Collaborators, including their recruitment, hiring, grading, promotion and dismissal, as well as the management of bonuses, training and education, social and recreation programmes.